antononcube/Raku-LLM-Functions/docs/Number-guessing-games-Machine-vs-Machine.md

 This rest of the document is structured these sections:

-1. **Initialization & Setup**: How the chatbots are configured, and the game parameters are initialized.
-2. **Game Logic & Interaction**: A thorough examination of the core gameplay mechanics, the interaction between the chatbots, and the decision-making process.
+1. **Game logic & interaction**: A thorough examination of the core gameplay mechanics, the interaction between the chatbots, and the decision-making process.
+2. **Players setup**: How the chatbots are configured, and the game parameters are initialized.
+3. **Game play out**: The main game play out loop with print outs of bots' messages.
-3. **Guesser chat history**: The full transcript of Guesser messages.
+4. **Guesser chat history**: The full transcript of Guesser messages.
-4. **Post match analysis**: An examination and analysis of observed chat interactions.
+5. **Post match analysis**: An examination and analysis of observed chat interactions.

 **ChatGPT-4.0 Remark 1:** By exploring the code, algorithms, and strategies used in the programming of this number guessing game, this document hopes to provide readers with a comprehensive understanding of not only the Raku language